NY Times - Jan 2, 1980

 On January 2, 1980, both the New York Times

 and the New York Daily News

 reported the death of the famous media hoaxer Alan Abel.
 The Times

 provided a flattering account of Abel's career that read, in part:

 Alan Abel, a writer, musician and film producer who specialized in satire and lampoons, died of a heart attack yesterday at Sundance, a ski resort near Orem, Utah, while investigating a location for a new film.
 He was 50 years old and lived in Manhattan and Westport, Conn.

 Mr. Abel, a graduate of Ohio State University with majors in music and speech, made a point in his work of challenging the obvious and uttering the outrageous.
 He gained national recognition several years ago when he mounted a campaign for animal decency, demanding that horses and dogs, for example, be fitted with underwear.

-learned this when Abel held a press conference the next day in which he revealed that the news of his death was a hoax engineered by himself and a team of twelve accomplices.
-It is reported that the editor of the Times was so mad at the deception, that he vowed to never print Abel's name again.
-This was a vow the editor was unable to keep.
+They learned this when Abel held a press conference the next day in which he revealed that the news of his death was a hoax engineered by himself and a team of twelve accomplices, some of whom had sent the false story to the media while others had acted to confirm it.